QuakeWatch Server Manual

 The switch interval, in

-memory-log files enabled by the "memoryLogIntervalMSecs"
+days, to be used for the memory-log files enabled by the

-parameter.
-After the given number of days, the current log file
+"memoryLogIntervalMSecs" parameter.
+After the given number of

-is closed and a new one is started.
-If
+days, the current log file is closed and a new one is started.

 statsLogIntervalSecs = ##